Curatorial fellowship applications due June 28, 2019

 - Propose and organize an exhibition or curatorial project

-- Continually develop their project starting in summer 2019 up through the presentation of their exhibition/project in early 2020
+- Develop their project starting in summer 2019 and continuing up through the presentation of their exhibition/project in early 2020

 - Meet deadlines for exhibition materials